 Support for Complex Software Development

-Helix ALM has a wealth of features to manage requirements, test artifacts, and issues.
+Helix ALM has a wealth of features to manage requirements, all types of testing, and issues.
 With strong linking and reporting capabilities, end-to-end traceability is easy.
-And Helix ALM's extreme flexibility makes it simple to configure for your team's unique process.
+And Helix ALM's flexibility makes it simple to configure for your team's unique process.

-Integrated Bug Tracking, Test Management, and Requirements Management
+Integrated Bug Tracking, Requirements Management, and Test Management

-Helix ALM's strong integration allows you to track every development artifact, not just bugs.
-In turn, this helps you expose the true cause of project delays, reduce problems with communication and hand-offs, eliminate duplicated effort, and establish a repeatable process for better compliance.
+Helix ALM's integrated platform allows you to track every development artifact, not just bugs.
+In turn, this helps you streamline development, uncover the true cause of project delays, reduce problems with communication and hand-offs, eliminate duplicated effort, and establish a repeatable process for better compliance.

 Traceability matrices can show you information about all of the items you're tracking in Helix ALM.
 If you are linking items — for example, epics to features, higher-level requirements to lower-level requirements, or requirements with associated test cases and test results — you can now see all of that data in one report.
 You can even use trace matrices as failure modes and effects analysis (FMEA) reports, viewing features and their associated risks and mitigation.

 You can use forward impact analysis to determine the child requirements and other dependent items that may be affected by requirement changes.
 For example, a change to a high-level business requirement may affect all child functional requirements or a change to a requirement may affect all test cases linked to it.

 Backward impact analysis can be used to determine the parent requirements and other dependent items that may be affected by requirement changes.
 For example, a suggested change to a child requirement may conflict with its parent requirement or a feature request may affect the requirement created to address it.